Drexler–Smalley debate on molecular nanotechnology: Exchange of letters in Chemical & Engineering News

 Smalley stated his belief that most reactions using mechanosynthesis would simply give the wrong product, and that very few reactions and target molecules would likely be compatible with such an approach.
-He asserted that any robotic assembler arm would need an enzyme-like tool at its end such would require a liquid medium, and as all known enzymes use water as that medium, the range of products must be limited to the "meat and bone of biology."
+He asserted that any robotic assembler arm would need an enzyme-like tool at its end, such would require a liquid medium.
+As all known enzymes use water as their medium, the range of products must be limited to the "meat and bone of biology."
 He accused Drexler of creating "a pretend world where atoms go where you want because your computer program directs them to go there."

 Lastly, Smalley recounted his recent experience reading essays written by middle and high school students after an outreach visit, saying that nearly half of them thought that self-replicating nanorobots were possible and that most were worried about the results of them spreading across the world.
 Smalley called this a deeply troubling bedside story that he did his best to allay.
 Smalley concluded his letter: